ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 {% version "1.19.2" after=true %}
 ## Plantation Fields

-In 1.19.2 and beyond, the plantation has been changed to include fields, just like the farmer.
-However, unlike the farmer, these fields can be completely free-form and created by the style designers.
-Each field has certain requirements for the planter to do their work successfully.
+In 1.19.2 and beyond, the plantation has been changed to include fields, just like the {% worker_link farmer %}.
+However, unlike the {% worker_link farmer %}, these fields can be completely free-form and created by the style designers.
+Each field has certain requirements for the {% worker_link planter %} to do their work successfully.

 Each plant has 2 separate tags: a field tag and a work tag.
 The field tags are given to the plantation field block to define what plants this field handles.
 The work tag is given based on the implementation of the field.